ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Australia, but no doubt the plan will be
+found adapted to Australian timber.
+If
+the plan is even half so good as
+represented, it cannot fail to prove
+very valuable.
+This is the paragraph :-&quot;
 I discovered, many years ago, that wood
 could be&#x27; made tolast longer than iron
 in the ground, but thought. the process